Frequently Asked Questions: Fellowship-wide Vote

 How do we gather a group conscience for this vote?

-“Each group should be autonomous except in matters affecting other groups or MA as a whole.”
+To answer this question we look for guidance from the Fourth Tradition, “Each group should be autonomous except in matters affecting other groups or MA as a whole.”

-A group should consult with other groups, the district service committee, or World Services if there is any question that their actions may affect another group or MA as a whole.” – Fourth Tradition
+“A group should consult with other groups, the district service committee, or World Services if there is any question that their actions may affect another group of MA as a whole.” – Fourth Tradition

 If your group/meeting would like suggestions for how to gather a group conscience you may choose to seek support from members with long-time sobriety, a district, or MA World Services.

-Selecting a Chairperson:
+Selecting a Chairperson

 Any member of the group/meeting can request to hold a business meeting.
 The group/meeting may want to determine a designated member to facilitate this vote, that could be the Group Service Representative, Chairperson, Secretary, or any member of the group/meeting.